alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/Step 2: Cell Type Deconvolution/1-Running_Cell2Loc.md

 * Cell2Location python script (.py file)
 * SBATCH input (.txt file)

+If you hadn't downloaded the inf_aver.csv file from my instructions yet, it is deposited within this github at [this link](https://github.com/alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/blob/main/Step%202%3A%20Cell%20Type%20Deconvolution/Files/inf_aver.csv)

 Place these all in the same project directory.
 You may follow the same guidelines for creating/choosing a project directory from the MSI Annotations instructions.

 Finally, to submit the batch job via command line/terminal: